raphaeleze/terraformPractice/04/README.md

 ## Overview

+This repository contains:
+- Terraform module that creates an ECR.
+The module is created directly in the folder named [module](/04/module/).
-This repository contains a Terraform module that creates an AWS EC2 instance.
-The module is sourced from [this repository](https://github.com/raphaeleze/terrafromModules/tree/main/Aws-Ec2).
+- Terraform module that creates an AWS EC2 instance.
+The module is sourced from [this repository](https://github.com/raphaeleze/terrafromModules).
+- Terraform module that creates an AWS EKS cluster.
+The module is sourced from [terraform registory](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest).

 The module allows you to specify the AWS region, the Amazon Machine Image (AMI), and the instance type for the EC2 instance.
 By default, it creates a `t2.micro` instance in the `us-east-1` region using the AMI `ami-0f403e3180720dd7e`.